 Here are our top tips on how you can stay stress-free when you’re on the road:

-By simply adjusting your position when you’re in the car can really help to limit your stress levels.
-If your slouching or you find yourself gripping the wheel too tightly, try leaning back and adjusting your car seat to make yourself more comfortable.
-Posture is everything, so why not try pulling your neck up and straightening your back as not only is this a great driving position, but your body will also thank you in the long run.
+Are you comfortable?
+If your seat isn’t adjusted properly or you find yourself slouching then this could influence your stress levels.
+It’s best to be as comfortable as possible when you’re behind the wheel as this will influence your driving.
+Posture is everything, so why not try lifting your neck up and straightening your back as not only is this a great driving position, but your body will also thank you in the long run.

 7. Steer away from aggressive drivers

 If you drive quite often then its quite easy to pick up on other drivers’ behaviour.
 If you feel someone is driving quite erratically and you feel like they are threatening, just keep your distance.
 There’s no need to be reckless on the road so if you come across someone who’s rather uptight and you find this intimidating, then just try and steer clear.

 You don’t want to get yourself all hot and flustered behind the wheel.
 So if you find yourself getting road rage, find a safe place to stop and have a break.
 This should help you take your mind off it and will give you time to have a minute before you think about getting back on the road.

 Do you find yourself getting stressed behind the wheel on a regular basis?
 If stress is taking over your driving and you’ve just not got the patience for it anymore, then you might just want to sell your car and be done with it.
 That’s where we can help you out.
 Just head over to the homepage and enter your reg number to see how much your car is worth.